4 Most Popular Social Work Practice Models

 Narrative Approach

 The narrative approach to social work assists clients in telling their stories about their challenges.
-This has a number of consequences.
+This has some consequences.
 To begin, it assists clients in viewing the issue as external to themselves rather than as an integral part of themselves.

 Secondly, it assists people in recognising the problem’s impact on their lives, both positive and negative, and can aid them in gaining compassion for themselves and their circumstances.
 Finally, it allows the social worker and client to brainstorm alternate narratives that allow the client to imagine what life would be like without the issue at hand.